Accounting Conservation Framework

 1. Introduction: Mathematical Foundation for Accounting

-• Other Comprehensive Income (IAS 1.82, IFRS 9, IAS 21, IAS 19): FVOCI, cash flow hedges, FX translation, pension remeasurements
+• Other Comprehensive Income (IAS 1.82, IFRS 9, IAS 21, IAS 19): Fair value adjustments, cash flow hedges, foreign exchange translation, actuarial gains and losses

-• Boundary flux (IFRS 10, IFRS 3): Entities entering/exiting consolidation perimeter
+• Boundary flux (IFRS 10, IFRS 3): Subsidiaries entering or exiting the consolidation perimeter through acquisition or disposal

-• Measurement adjustments (IAS 8.42, IAS 29): Error corrections, changes in accounting policy, hyperinflation restatement
+• Measurement adjustments (IAS 8.42, IAS 29): Prior-period error corrections, retrospective policy changes, hyperinflation restatements

 $$ \nabla \cdot \mathbf{J} + \frac{\partial \rho}{\partial t} = 0 \tag{1.1} $$

-This universal applicability has a profound implication: systems governed by (1.1) are isomorphic in their mathematical structure.
-They may differ in their physical interpretation, their units of measure, their boundary conditions, but they share the same underlying dynamics.
-A physicist studying fluid flow, a biologist studying population dispersal, and an accountant studying equity changes are all solving the same equation in different coordinate systems.
+This universality yields a deep mathematical consequence: all systems obeying (1.1) are structurally isomorphic.
+They may differ in units, physical interpretation, or spatial dimension, but they share identical dynamics.
+A physicist solving for fluid density, a biologist modeling population dispersal, and an accountant tracking equity changes are solving the same partial differential equation in different coordinate systems.
+The methods that work in one domain—Green's functions, variational principles, conservation-law numerics—transfer directly to the others.

 Theorem 1.1 (Integral Form of Conservation)